George T. Downing: Return to Rhode Island

 Downing had long thought of Newport, Rhode Island as home.
 He continued to be politically active there.
 Downing was a Republican for much of his life, but he became more independent during the candidacy for president of James Blaine, whom he felt was soft on civil rights.
-He supported a Democratic candidate for alderman of Newport; in exchange, the alderman arranged for a black man to be appointed to the school committee.
+He supported a Democratic candidate for alderman of Newport; in exchange, the alderman arranged for the African American candidate, Mahlon Van Horne, to be elected to the school committee.
 Downing was active in attempting repeal of laws against racial inter-marriage in Rhode Island.

 Late in his life, Downing was given a commission as captain of a colored company of the Rhode Island militia.
 Downing refused the honor, protesting against the designation of the company as colored.
 The governor sent the commission again after deleting the discriminatory qualifier.
 Also late in his life, Downing became an important benefactor to Newport.
 He was a large contributor to the purchase of the land which became Touro Park in the city, making the second-largest contribution after that of Judah Touro's estate.
 He also helped organize the politics behind the expansion of Newport's Bellevue Avenue.
 He declined an offer to be appointed as customs collector for the port of Newport.